Last updated: 19 July 2023

 Web Designers focus on the user experience and designing the visual look and feel of your website.
 They will organise content and images in a way that tells your story and will design the final user interface.
 As well as help you with colour, typography and layout choices that match your business brand.

 Web Developers are similar to web designers, but they are more concerned with the coding side of the website.
 They build the website’s core structure using appropriate coding languages.
 In doing so, they bring to life the functionality you envision for your website.

 Graphic Designers deal primarily with visual design elements such as colour theory, typography, visual hierarchy, page layout and business branding.
 They may use these skills to design brochures, logos or posters or they may contribute to the design of your website imagery.

 Where do I find a good website designer or developer?

-The truth is, the really good designers and developers are always so in demand that they will almost never seek out work via a job posting.
-Therefore, if you want to hire them, you will need to seek them out directly.
+The truth is that really good designers and developers are always so in demand that they will almost never seek out work via a job posting.
+Therefore, if you want to hire them, you must seek them out directly.
 Find websites you like; ask around for recommendations; find designers who advertise their work in website footer links.

-If being local is an important criteria, then do a local Google search.
+If being local is an important criterion, do a local Google search.
 But before hiring a service provider, make sure to review their portfolios or speak to their previous clients.

 How to write an effective web design job post?